 People have shown a sincere interest in my therapeutic approach, which is based on the threefold principle.
 They also indicated that they would be helped if I could clarify the threefold approach in more detail through a case presentation.
 I am really grateful to have been given the opportunity to share a case with like minded colleagues.
 However, at this point in time I am not in the position to present cases responsibly, because I didn’t elaborate on the threefold classification structure yet.
 Measures have been taken to be able to publicise case histories in my book, which I hope to publish near the end of 2013.
-Alternatively I will demonstrate how the threefold principle can be useful in deepening our understanding of anorexia nervosa and how it can be helpful in its treatment.
+Alternatively I will demonstrate how the threefold principle can be useful in deepening our understanding of anorexia nervosa (Homeopathy for Anorexia Nervosa) and how it can be helpful in its treatment.
 Hopefully this will help the reader satisfactorily.
 First I will give a recap of the threefold principle and elaborate a little more on it.

 The purpose of life, health and disease